Xixiao007/Xixiao007.github.io/_drafts/microservices-with-docker-container.md

 ---
-title: "microservices with docker container"
+title: "Setup Docker Container Services in Personal Linux Server"
 layout: post
 comments: true
 ---

 [Docker](https://www.docker.com/what-docker) is the next generation hypervisor technology.
-It has many incredible powerful features, among which its lightweight size and hosting environment independence is the main reason for me to utilize it in my personal Linux server.
+It has many incredible powerful features, among which **lightweight size**, **fast boot-up time**, and **isolation from host**, are the main reasons for me to utilize it docker in my personal Ubuntu server.

 As the diagram depicts below, I have set up 4 microservices using docker in one Linxu server.
 0. prerequisite: [DynamicDNS using ddclient]()